mondoohq/docs/releases/2025-05-mondoo-release-highlights.md

 ## AIX security improvements

-For our AIX users we’ve been busy enhancing the asset overview information for AIX, adding new resource updates for custom AIX policies, and making updates to the CIS AIX 7 benchmark to strengthen security and compliance for AIX systems.
+For our AIX users we've been busy enhancing the asset overview information for AIX, adding new resource updates for custom AIX policies, and making updates to the CIS AIX 7 benchmark to strengthen security and compliance for AIX systems.

 ![CIS AIX policy](/img/release-highlights/2025-05/cis_aix.png)